They say…

 Date: 25 September 2000

-Another review from the written for the pioneering Oxford Bottled Beer Database (OBBD).
+Another review from the archive written for the pioneering Oxford Bottled Beer Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit.
 The beer is still in founder Brendan Moore’s range today.

 The intriguing label designs from this Norfolk-based micro resemble the open pages of a book, explaining the mainly Celtic connections of their product names.
 Here we see the eponymous Deirdre, “the fairest and most beautiful of all the daughters of Ulster [who] will bring sorrow and pain to all the heroes of Ulster”, cradling one man while another lies pinioned by a spear, while people apparently armed with umbrellas and riot shields look on.